rishhavv/SQL-editor/README.md

 # SQL Editor based on React.js

-This is a one page application built on React.js with Tailwindcss and Chakra-UI.
+This is a single page application built on React.js with Tailwindcss and Chakra-UI.

 ![Landing Page](src/assets/PageScreenshot/fullScreenShot.jpg)